Urban revival. Investing in the community, block by block.

 We are trying to raise a maximum of $1,000,000 through the Reg CF offering but we will move forward with the Project and use investor funds if we are able to raise at least $150,000 (the “Target Amount”).
-If we have not raised at least the Target Amount by September 15th, 2021 (the “Target Date”), we will terminate the Offering and return 100% of their money to anyone who has subscribed.
+If we have not raised at least the Target Amount by 11:59 pm on April 1, 2022 EST (the “Target Date”), we will terminate the Offering and return 100% of their money to anyone who has subscribed.

 Investments under Reg CF are offered by NSSC Funding Portal, LLC, a licensed funding portal.
 Investment under Reg D are offered by NSSC Crowd, LLC.

 Total acquisition and development costs of approximately $4,662,000 will be financed with a bank loan of approximately $2,787,000 million.
 The loan amount is calculated as 75% of loan to project cost, or $3,496,500, less the required down payment of 20% or $699,300 to be raised through this offering.

 An additional $900,700 in equity is being raised to cover acquisition costs along with some closing and operational costs.
 In addition the Sponsor is contributing $275,000 in equity.